-The educational program in endocrinology, diabetes, and metabolism must be 24 months in length.
-(Core)
+The educational program in interventional cardiology must be 12 months in length. ${\left( \text{Core} \right)}$

 I. Oversight

 I.A.
 Sponsoring Institution

 The Sponsoring Institution is the organization or entity that assumes the ultimate financial and academic responsibility for a program of graduate medical education consistent with the ACGME Institutional Requirements.